irvnet/kube101/README.md

     Hello Container World from web-829031562-52q56!
 I have been seen 4 times.
     ```

-    > Traffic to the web pods is being distributed in a round-robin fashion from the service NodePort.
+    > Traffic to the web pods is being distributed in a relatively arbitrary fashion from the service NodePort.

 ## Experimenting with scalability and resiliency